Boteh Vase Tree Kazak - 4'2" x 6'10

 Finally, we’re brought to main motif on the field.
 What is it?
 What do you see?
 It’s somewhat up for interpretation, and it’s part of what makes this Kazak more visually interesting that many of its counterparts.
 Kazaks generally don’t have a lot knots to work with, going back to Kazaks being known for big, bold designs.
 With this design though, there is an attempt at displaying more detail.
 The beginning of the design seems to show a more traditional vase motif being flanked by abstracted flowers.
 The tree or plant then extends up the length of the field with branching motifs including what look to be boteh.

 This is only one interpretation, which again makes for a more visually interesting piece.
-Regardless of what might really be being shown, the craft, dyes and condition are all undeniable in this late 19th C. Kazak.
+Regardless of what might really be being shown, the craft, dyes and condition are all undeniable in this latter 19th C. Kazak.

 CONDITION: